Levridge-Tory/LevridgeIntegrationDocs/docs/Kahler.md

 #### Controllers
 This section contains a list of controllers that will be loaded by the current instance.
-In addition to the default controller that we alwasy want to load, we want the system to load the Kahler controller.
+In addition to the default controller that we always want to load, we want the system to load the Kahler controller.
 The names (on the left) are not significant and are used only for debugging.
 The values (on the right) are significant.
 It must be the name of the assembly that should be loaded for the controller.